bg-write/chatGPT-cheatsheet/README.md

 - [A free OpenAI account](https://openai.com/blog/chatgpt)
 - A web browser with secure internet

-> TROUBLESHOOTING: Sometimes when using ChatGPT on the web, if I don't use it after a few minutes, I'll get errors with each new prompt I try to enter.
-Refreshing my web browser fixes this issue.
+> TROUBLESHOOTING: Sometimes when using ChatGPT on the web, if you don't use it after a few minutes, you'll get errors with each new prompt you try to enter.
+Refreshing your web browser fixes this issue.

 Mac